allelomorph/holbertonschool-blockchain/blockchain/v0.3/README.md

 * Prototype: `tx_out_t *tx_out_create(uint32_t amount, uint8_t const pub[EC_PUB_LEN]);`, where:
     * `amount` is the amount of the transaction
-    * `pub` is the public key of the transaction receiver
+    * `pub` is the public key of the transaction recipient
 * Your function must return a pointer to the created transaction output upon success, or `NULL` upon failure

 File(s): [`transaction/tx_out_create.c`](./transaction/tx_out_create.c)\